 There is also an excellent movie based on the book called “Chasing Madoff,” which I recommend.

 - Related Article: The Best Investing Books of All Time

 How can Activist Investors benefit the Individual Investor?

 Company boards and management over time can become lazy, entrenched, and lose their innovative edge.
 They may be running a good business badly or running a good business and hoarding the generated wealth without distributing the gains to shareholders (See Carl Icahn’s Letter to Apple CEO Tim Cook).
-Good Activist Investors seek to drive improvement in the way the companies are run, trim off the fat and get the company lean and efficient or simply ensure that the money sloshing around in the company finances are distributed back to investors if not used for good growth opportunities.
+Good Activist Investors seek to drive improvement in how the companies are run, trim off the fat and get the company lean and efficient or ensure that the money sloshing around in the company finances are distributed back to investors if not used for good growth opportunities.